Top Bar

 • Course Number: 06021103

-At this level students continue to advance their skills within their chosen metals concentrations while developing a portfolio of advanced metal arts work.
-Students choose the advanced skills they work with and are encouraged to explore new ideas and techniques.
-Students are expected to research, experiment, and produce high quality work while developing a portfolio of metal arts work.
+At this level, students continue to refine their skills within their chosen metal concentrations while developing a portfolio of very advanced metal arts work.
+Students select the advanced techniques they wish to explore and are encouraged to experiment with new ideas and materials.
+Through research, experimentation, and hands-on practice, students are expected to produce high-quality work that reflects their growing expertise and artistic vision.
+This course challenges students to push their creative boundaries while building a diverse and impressive portfolio.

 AP 2-D Art and Design